 The CIRM 2022-2027 Strategic Plan prioritizes knowledge sharing and collaborative approaches to the discovery, development and commercialization of regenerative medicine therapies.
-Commensurate with the research vs. education focus of the proposed SRL, applicants should describe how they will contribute to knowledge sharing in the CIRM SRL Network and are encouraged to allocate funds in their proposed budget for personnel and/or activities accordingly.
-Applicants should develop plans intended to establish processes and systems for advertising available models, services, and training / educational and other resources; for sharing best practices and knowledge; for standardization of cell lines, reagents, and quality control/validation across the network, vital to accelerating regenerative medicine research in California and to improving reproducibility of stem cell-based models.
+Applicants should describe how they will contribute to knowledge sharing in the CIRM SRL Network and are encouraged to allocate funds in their proposed budget for personnel and/or activities accordingly.
+Applicants should develop plans intended to establish processes and systems for advertising available models, services, and training / educational and other resources, for sharing best practices and knowledge; for standardization of cell lines, reagents, and quality control/validation across the network, vital to accelerating regenerative medicine research in California and to improving reproducibility of stem cell-based models.
 Proposed knowledge sharing plans of funded SRLs will be coordinated through the Steering Committee.